WSULib/docs_digital_collections/content_models/README.md

 For the purposes of this documentation, a working definition for "content model" is proposed:

-> Content Models are opinionated blueprints for how abstract, intellectual items such as a photograph or a book is represented in digital files, particularly within a digital object repository.
+> Content Models are opinionated blueprints for how an abstract, intellectual item, such as a photograph or a book, is represented as digital files within a digital object repository to support preservation and access.

 ## What?